 Or in other words, how much support do you want?
 As mentioned in Part 1, there are different types of eMTBs with their own unique ride feel.
 Despite all the motors we tested having an average rated output of 250 W and cutting off at 25 km/h, they all handle very differently.

 Light eMTB: Perfect for anyone who values a very natural riding experience, needs little support and often rides with friends on non-motorised bikes.
 We recommend taking a closer look at bikes fitted with FAZUA systems as well as Specialized’s SL 1.1 motor.
+The new Shimano EP8 motor is also found fitted to bikes whose overall concept comes close to Light eMTBs.
 This segment blurs the lines between eMTBs and analog mountain bikes, offering a new type of riding experience with much lighter handling on the trail, as well as being easier to pick up and chuck in the back of your van or park in the basement.
 The range of bikes in this category is guaranteed to grow rapidly.
-Currently, the most exciting models include the NOX HeLIUM, Specialized Levo SL and Lapierre eZesty AM.
+Currently, the most exciting models include the Specialized Levo SL, Specialized Kenevo SL, Orbea Rise and Rotwild R.X375.

 All-round eMTBs: Classic eMTBs as we’ve known them for over five years now.
 They are the largest and most well-known group of motorised bike and usually have large 500–700 Wh batteries.
 Many brands have started offering bikes with dual-battery systems and it is not uncommon to see a maximum possible battery capacity of up to 1000 Wh.
 However, this also changes the bike’s centre of gravity, which often has a marked influence on handling.
 All-rounders are super powerful in the highest mode, can be economical when you select a lower assistance mode and usually offer a very natural ride feel.